WHAT ARE THESE PEASPROUT CHEN BOOKS ALL ABOUT?

-THAT SOUNDS LIKE A BOOK I NEED IN MY LIFE IMMEDIATELY, WHERE CAN I BUY IT?
+THOSE SOUND LIKE BOOKS I NEED IN MY LIFE IMMEDIATELY, WHERE CAN I BUY THEM?

 Oh wow, yes.
-Super nice.
 Smiley emoticon.
-Publishers Weekly’s starred review called it “massively entertaining . . .
+Publishers Weekly’s starred review called the first book “massively entertaining . . .
 Peasprout Chen is a future legend, indeed.”
+Kirkus’ starred review called the second book “a riveting second act.”
 The New York Times said, “It’s Hermione Granger meets ‘Crouching Tiger, Hidden Dragon’ meets the Ice Capades meets ‘Mean Girls.’ . . .
 PEASPROUT CHEN: FUTURE LEGEND OF SKATE AND SWORD . . . speaks in a single, strong voice, thanks to its spirited heroine.”
-Daniel José Older said, “[A] thrilling, heartfelt tale about growing up and standing up for yourself told against a backdrop of stunning fight scenes and brilliant worldbuilding.
-Peasprout Chen is my new favorite heroine of young people’s literature.”
-Here are links to responses to the book:
+Here are links to reviews:

 Publishers Weekly (starred review)